Munaiz123/SatoshiNakamoto_Backend/ReadME.md

 ## AWS Cloud Architecture

-As mentioned, the backend is on the cloud(AWS) and it utilizes of the follwing AWS technologies and components:
+As mentioned, the backend is on the cloud(AWS) and it utilizes of the follwing AWS technologies:

 #### AWS Technologies:
 - API Gateway - exposes the backend to the UI to make services calls and retrieve NFT payload